CodeEditor: Learning to Edit Source Code with Pre-trained Models: Study Design

 \subsection{Evaluation Metrics}

-Following previous code editing studies, we use the \textit{exact match}, \textit{BLEU} score and \textit{Levenshtein distance} as evaluation metrics.
-We regard the edited code generated by models as a prediction and the edited code written by human developers as the ground truth. \begin{itemize} \item \textbf{Exact match (EM)} is the percentage of predictions that has the same token sequence as the ground truth. \item \textbf{BLEU} score \cite{papineni2002bleu} calculates the n-gram similarity between the prediction and the ground truth.
-It is defined as the geometric mean of $n$-gram matching precision scores:

-where $p_n$ is the $n$-gram matching precision scores, $N$ is set to 4 in our experiments. $\text{BP}$ is a brevity penalty to prevent very short generated code.
-The BLEU score ranges from 1 to 100 as a percentage value.
-The higher the BLEU score, the closer the prediction is to the ground truth. \item \textbf{Levenshtein distance} is the minimum number of char edits (insertions, deletions, or substitutions) needed to convert a prediction into the ground truth.
-The lower the Levenshtein distance, the closer the prediction is to the ground truth. \end{itemize}
+\begin{change} Following previous code editing studies \cite{thongtanunam2022autotransform, raffel2020t5, chakraborty2021MODIT}, we use the \textit{exact match}, \textit{CrystalBLEU}, and \textit{Edit distance} as evaluation metrics.
+We regard the code edited by models as a prediction and the code edited by human developers as the ground truth. \begin{itemize} \item \textbf{Exact match (EM)} is the percentage of predictions that has the same token sequence as the ground truth. \item \textbf{CrystalBLEU} \cite{eghbali2022crystalbleu} is a metric to precisely and efficiently evaluate code similarity despite trivially shared n-grams.
+CrystalBLEU is an extension of BLEU \cite{papineni2002bleu} that removes trivially shared n-grams before computing the n-gram overlap between two pieces of code.
+Extensive experiments show that CrystalBLEU provides higher distinguishability than standard BLEU on the code.
+We reuse official implementations of CrystalBLEU and use training sets of experimental datasets to extract trivially shared n-grams. \item \textbf{Edit distance} is the minimum number of token edits (insertions, deletions, or substitutions) needed to convert a prediction into the ground truth.
+The lower the Levenshtein distance, the closer the prediction is to the ground truth. \end{itemize} \end{change}